 Once you have a basic understanding for each of the Greeks, the book will continue to build on that knowledge by breaking each one down to their moving parts.

-Knowing how delta moves with time to expiration and changes in volatility, how vega changes based on strike price, or when rho actually comes into play are valuable key bits of information that you should know as an option trader.
+Knowing how delta moves with time to expiration and changes in volatility, how Vega changes based on the strike price, or when Rho comes into play are valuable, vital bits of information that you should know as an options trader.

-The chapter on volatility will bring you a good overview on the different types of option volatility; historic volatility, implied volatility, and expected volatility.
-The chapter on volatility won’t take you through the advanced concepts that volatility can offer but a general overview will be given.
+The chapter on volatility will bring you a good overview of the different types of option volatility; historical volatility, implied volatility, and expected volatility.
+The section on volatility won’t take you through the advanced concepts that volatility can offer, but a general overview will be given.

-He does a good job of describing how volatility is used when making actual option trades.
+He does an excellent job of describing how volatility is used when making actual option trades.
 This is done by discussing how an option can be “overvalued” or “undervalued” based on the implied volatility assumption.

 Where Does This Book Fall Short